Rsge/Civ-V-Modpack-UI-Converter/README.md

 # EUI Converter
-A script for Civilization 5 to add colored unlocked citizens (CUC) to EUI and EUI to MPMPM modpacks.
+A script for Civilization 5 to add Colored Unlocked Citizens (CUC) to Enhanced User Interface (EUI) and EUI to MPMPM modpacks.
 The following things are assumed when running the script without changes:
 * Having [7-zip](https://www.7-zip.org/) installed in the standard programs directory.
 * Every pack being saved as a .7z or .rar archive.